Newsletter

 7. Information, cooperation, and support obligations of EasyLife

 7.1 EasyLife shall support the Customer as far as possible and reasonable in fulfilling the requests and claims of data subjects laid down in Chapter III GDPR, in complying with the provisions on the security of the processing of personal data, and in complying with the requirements for reporting data breaches and for carrying out data protection impact assessments (including prior consultation).
+Where and to the extent applicable, EasyLife shall also support the Customer in fulfilling obligations arising under the Data Act in relation to Exportable Data, including in relation to interoperability, Switching and the provision of information on formats and interfaces.
 The Customer shall reimburse EasyLife for any documented expenses and costs incurred as a result.
 This shall not apply in the cases where the support became necessary due to (i) a breach of law applicable to the data processing under this DPA and/or (ii) a breach of this DPA, by EasyLife.

 7.2 As far as a data subject submits a request for the exercise of his rights directly to EasyLife, EasyLife will forward this request to the Customer in a timely manner.